-Join Scott Simpson for an in-depth discussion in this video Reading and writing text files, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Reading and writing text files, part of Learning Bash Scripting.

 …Eventually, you'll probably want to work with files.…If you want to work with content of binary files, you're on your own for that.…That's a territory better served by C or something a bit lower level.…But working with text files in Bash is pretty easy.…The greater than and less than symbols are key here.…For example, if I write, echo, "Some text" > file.txt,…bash writes the string, Some text, to a file called file.txt.…Creating it if it doesn't and overwriting anything that's already in it.…You're probably familiar with this from working with output redirection.…